Personal Counseling | BCTC

 A 30-minute workshop on facing change.

 Change is challenging!
-Learn how and why we resist change, and learn effective strategies that will increase your ability to create the changes you desire in your life.
+Learn how and why we resist change and learn effective strategies that will increase your ability to create the changes you desire, to become the person you want to be.

 Date Time